 Tim Fitzwilliam, (Director) a Gainesville native, a recent UF grad in sustainability studies, a devoted seeker after truth, and our former Volunteer Coordinator.

-Diane Haines, (Director) a UF graduate with over 40 years as an educator and accountant, is a resident of Oak Hammock at the University of Florida.
+Diane Haines, (Treasurer) a UF graduate with over 40 years as an educator and accountant, is a resident of Oak Hammock at the University of Florida.